gfruci/checkouttools/local_environment/README.md

 ### BA DEBUG

 The fixed BA debugging port is `1901`
-You can change this in the `docker-compose.yml`, but if need to do it please make it configurable via the startup script.
+You can change this in the local_environment `<local_environment_root_folder>/docker-compose.yml`, but if need to do it please make it configurable via the startup script.

 ### Proxying

 Local proxy is not supported via the startup script yet.
-If you need to enable the local proxy you can modify the following configuration into the `docker-compose.yml` file.
+If you need to enable the local proxy you can modify the following configuration into the local_environment `<local_environment_root_folder>/docker-compose.yml` file.
 Again PR welcomed.

     # Proxy resources
     # - APP_http.proxyHost=docker.for.mac.localhost